mbutler808/Sunyoung-Park-Rclass-project3/README.md

 2023-4-24 Completed cleaning of Raw data and data dictionary, processing code and processed data

-2023-5-5 Updated all the README files, added Analysis results in the Results folder
+2023-5-5 Updated all the README files, added Analysis results in the Results folder, Added Manuscript in the Products folder